-This is the fifth in the series of annual reports utilising the data from the Rapid Mortality Surveillance (RMS) database described in the first report (Bradshaw, Dorrington and Laubscher, 2012).
-It provides estimates of several mortality indicators after correcting for incompleteness of registration of deaths.
+This is the sixth in the series of annual reports utilising the data from the Rapid Mortality Surveillance (RMS) database described in the first report (Bradshaw, Dorrington and Laubscher, 2012).
+It provides estimates of several mortality indicators after correcting for incompleteness of registration of deaths and births.
 These can be used to track the impact indicators identified for Output 2 of the Medium Term Strategic Framework (MTSF) - a long and healthy life for all South Africans.
 Targets were set from 2012 baseline values to be achieved by March 2019.

 The indicators in the report include life expectancy, the adult mortality index ${45}q{15}$, under-5 mortality rate, infant mortality rate and the neonatal mortality rate.
 The report also includes an estimate of the maternal mortality ratio (MMR), which lags the other indices because it relies on the cause-of-death data reported by Stats SA.
-For this report, the RMS data series has been updated to the end of 2015 and the cause-of-death data to the end of 2014.
+For this report, the RMS data series has been updated to the end of 2016 and the cause-of-death data to the end of 2014.

 Estimates of the population and the number of births are essential for calculating the indicators in this report.
-As in the previous report, the mid-year population estimates, derived to be consistent with the 2011 Census population (Dorrington, 2013), and projected forward to 2015 using unchanging migration and slightly declining fertility since the census have been used.
+As in the previous report, the mid-year population estimates, derived to be consistent with the 2011 Census population (Dorrington, 2013), and projected forward to 2016 using unchanging migration and slightly declining fertility since the census have been used.
+Every year the true numbers of births (for each calendar year) are re-estimated taking into account the most recently released data on registered births (which also include late registrations for previous years).
+In addition, this year the population estimates used in the past were adjusted for the change in numbers of births since the 2011 census.